statlab905/website905/content/event/seminar/index.md

 event: Wowchemy Conference
 event_url: https://example.org

-location: Wowchemy HQ
+location: USTC Management Science Building and Online
 address:
-  street: 450 Serra Mall
+  # street: 450 Serra Mall
-  city: Stanford
+  city: Hefei
-  region: CA
+  region: Anhui
-  postcode: '94305'
+  # postcode: '94305'
-  country: United States
+  country: China

-summary: An example event.
+summary: We cover selected topics in Kernel Learning and research progress in Nonparametric Statistics.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'Our seminar consists two parts.
+In the first part, we cover selected topics in "Learning with Kernel", including Loss functions, Regularization, Pattern Recognition, Implementation, Designing Kernels and Kernel Fisher Discriminant.
+In the second part, we report our research progress in topics of Nonparametric Statistics, including Tree methods, two sample tests on Hyperbolic Space and Change Point Detection.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.